Los Vaqueros Reservoir Expansion Objectives

 The Contra Costa Water District is working closely with a diverse group of local potential partners.
 These agencies are evaluating potential participation in the project to help strengthen their water supply portfolios to better manage droughts, emergencies, climate change and regulatory challenges that limit other supplies.
 All of these agencies, in addition to CCWD, are providing funding and in-kind services to support completion of the Draft Supplemental Environmental Impact Statement/Environmental Impact Report and the California Water Commission funding application

 - Bay Area Water Supply and Conservation Agency

 - East Bay Municipal Utility District

 - Santa Clara Valley Water District

 - Zone 7 Water Agency

-CCWD is working the the Bureau of Reclamation and the local potential partners to evaluate project alternatives, facilities and operations.
+CCWD is working with the Bureau of Reclamation and the local potential partners to evaluate project alternatives, facilities and operations.

-Upcoming key milestones include completion of the Draft Supplemental Environmental Impact Statement/ Environmental Impact Report in June 2017, a California Water Commission funding application in August 2017, and completion of the Final Federal Feasibility Report in November 2018.
-Construction could begin as early as 2020.
+Upcoming key milestones include the public hearings on the Draft Supplement to the Final EIS/EIR in July 2017, a California Water Commission funding application in August 2017, and completion of the Draft Federal Feasibility Report in January 2018.
+Construction could begin as early as 2021.